apache/privacy-website/policies/mailinglist-policy.md

 ## 3) Email distribution

-Every email sent from our mailing list servers shall have a footer message with the text:
+Every email sent from our mailing list servers must have a footer message with the text:
 "You receive this message because you are subscribed to &lt;listname&gt;.
 You can unsubscribe any time by sending a blank message to: &lt;listname&gt;-unsubscribe@&lt;subdomain&gt;.apache.org